nihir90/angular-power-xpert/README.md

 2. Login with any dummy email/password to navigate listing screen.

-3. After successful login , user can see all the device listing information. i am fetching all the device info from static json file which is defined in service.
+3. After successful login, the user can see all the device listing information.
+I am fetching all the device info from static json file which is defined in the service.

-4. For allocated the device user need to click right side (:) so user will get popup for asking allocate device. if user click on Yes so device will allocate successfully and we can track all the allocated device in allocate listing.
+4. For allocated the device user need to click right side (:) so users will get a popup for asking allocate device.
+    If user click on Yes, so the device will allocate successful and we can track all the allocated device in allocate device Listing.

-5. For Deallocation, click on allocated device and click on deallocate button to dellocate device.
+5. For Deallocation, click on allocated device tab and click on deallocate button to dellocate device.

 6. For available device tab, user can see all listing the available devices.